mullerdavid/ctf_writeups/hcsc22/VM_OFFNS_Crypto/WRITEUP.md

 ![](screenshots/4.png)

-Based on the observations, a JSON can be created with 2 `apiKey`s, where the second one is empty (no `1337`) and can fit in a block, sorrounded with comments.
+Based on the observations, a JSON can be created with 2 `apiKey`s, where the second one is empty (no `1337`) and can fit in a block, surrounded with comments.
 It is structured in a way that if the block is thrashed, it should still be a valid JSON, because the garbage will be inside the quotes.

 ```json
 {"apiKey":"1337d74c985b01ab9d4f996690a8dde658ec307313c1a521810bdcff6d964b4e","comment2":"AAAAAAAAA","apiKey":"\"", "commenttttttttt":"","operation": "getFlag"}